-With TEN folding bike brands, you are going to get spoilt for choice.
 Folding bikes today offer a myriad of wheel sizes, folding systems and choices of colours to suit various cycling profiles and needs.
 Research is required and you can find these information from the web.
 At MBS, we pride ourselves in helping our customers decide on the best brand and model for them.

-Here are 7 steps you want to ask before committing to a folding bike:
+Here are six steps we suggest you follow before committing to a folding bike:

 STEP 1: DECIDE HOW YOU RIDE

 The first step in choosing your folding bicycle is to decide what type of riding you’ll be doing.
 How often and where you plan to ride.
-My Bike Shop has models to support recreational, commuting, urban riding, trekking, weekend centuries, touring … Is having a good ride more important that having the ability to push your folded bike more important?
-OR is that suspension worth that extra money if your ride is just at PCNs and pavements?
+My Bike Shop has models to support recreational, commuting, urban riding, trekking, weekend leisure riding, touring … Is having a good ride more important that having the ability to push your folded bike?
+OR is that suspension worth the extra money if your ride is just at PCNs and pavements?
 Money spent on a good saddle might actually be a better investment.

 STEP 2: CHOOSE YOUR WHEEL SIZE

 My Bike Shop has folding bikes with different wheel diameters: 14″, 16″, 20″, 22″, 24″, 26″, and 700c.
 Wheel size will affect the ride characteristics and portability of your bike.
-One very important question you want to ask will be availability of inner tubes and tire replacement.
-Sure that 17 inch or 18 inch or 24 inch wheel size may look cool BUT if you cannot get hold of spares or replacements, you are going to pay lot more in down time and costs to get spares.
-Also confirm that the rims used have the correct ETRTO numbers that fit available tire.
-Wrong fittings can mean your tire may come off while you are attempting a sharp cornering.
-Any wheel too small (Smaller than 14 inch) goes against sound bicycle geometry and this can mean the bike is unstable or tends to topple over.
-You do not want to be carried off on a stretcher after a ride.
+One very important aspect is the availability of inner tubes and tire replacement.
+Sure that 17 inch or 18 inch or 24 inch wheel size may look cool BUT if you cannot get hold of spares or replacements, you are going to pay lot more in downtime and costs to get spares.
+Also confirm that the rims used have the correct ETRTO numbers that fit available tires.
+Wrong fittings can mean your tire may come off while you are attempting sharp cornering.
+Any wheel too small (smaller than 14″) goes against sound bicycle geometry and this can mean the bike is unstable or tends to topple over.

 STEP 3: CHOOSE YOUR COMPONENTS & FRAME DESIGN